These shabby chic dining room ideas are timeless, feminine, and the epitome of rustic charm – and it's one of our favourite country trends.

 2. Work the shabby chic look into a small space

-This simple dining room combines elements of the shabby chic trend with distressed furniture, a neutral colour palette and vintage touches, while natural wood adds a rustic feel.
-Add a hint of punchy colour to enliven a cream space.
+This simple small dining room combines shabby chic decorating ideas such as distressed furniture, a neutral colour palette and vintage touches.
+The natural wood adds a rustic feel and hints of punchy colour enliven the otherwise cream space.

 3. Give your dining room a sunny disposition

 Look to your favourite country schemes to create a dining room that will make you smile as soon as you enter.

 This rustic, shabby chic space features a simple colour palette of yellow and white, which work exceptionally well with the weathered wood finishes on the floor, walls and furniture.
 Don't be afraid to mix and match pieces – it is all part of this trends eclectic charm.

 4. Look to lived-in pieces for inspiration